kura/kura.gg/content/blackhole-1.8.0-development-mock-and-python-entry-points.rst

 Over the last week I've been doing a huge amount of refactoring of `Blackhole <http://blackhole.io>`_ as well as writing dozens of additional tests.

-To make Blackhole more testable I need to make a big change to how the program is launched and controlled.
+To make Blackhole more testable I needed to make a big change to how the program is launched and controlled.

 setup.py scripts vs. entry_points
 =================================